Writing a Justification of Resources (JoR)

 - if the PI time includes supervision of PhD students – this is not allowed see: https://je-s.rcuk.ac.uk/Handbook/Index.htm

-Examples of well prepared JoRs:
+Examples of well prepared JoRs or further guidance: